IBE160/SG-Oslo-Best/proposal.md

    - Receives verification email and clicks verification link
    - Redirected back to platform and automatically logged in
 3. **New user**
+   (The students fills in the information in free-text box corresponding to each variable "")
-   - Create profile/CV
+   - Create profile
       - Name: "name"
       - Date of birth: "mm/dd/yy"
       - Gender: "female/male/other"
       - Phone number: "phone number"
       - Address: "address"
+   - Create a CV using the information from the profile, along with the following additional details:
       - Education: "education"
       - Work experience: "work experience"
       - Qualifications: "qualification"
       - Language: "language"
     - A button "Save the information" - if clicked then go to step 4 (flow 1).
+    - If required fields are left empty, they’re highlighted with inline warnings, a banner prompts completion, and the “Save” button remains disabled until all fields are filled.
 4. **Home page**
    - View profile
    - A button "New job application" - redirect to step 5 (flow 1).
 5. **Create new job applications**
-   - **Input**: instructions, CV and job application
+   - **Input**:
+     - Instructions - a large free-text box to write optional style and tone.
+     - CV - When clicked the "New job application" button, the CV automatically is pulled from the saved profile.
+     - Job application - a large free-text box to paste in the job application in plain text.
    - **Output**: Optional cover letter and create button "save" and "regenerate".
 6. **Output optinos**
      - If the student is satisfied with the cover letter, then the student can click on "save".